xtremind/spotipi-eink-v3/README.md

 bash setup.sh
 ```

-After the spotipi-eink is installed you have 2 systemd services:
+After the spotipi-eink is installed you will have 2 new systemd services:
 * spotipi-eink-display.service
 * spotipi-eink-buttons.service (only for Pimoroni displays)

-This services run as the user with that you executed the setup.sh.
+This services run as the user with you used to execute setup.sh.

 You control the services via systemctl **start, stop, status** *(services-name)*.
 Example get the status of *spotipi-eink-display.service*:
 ```